 “Soon software will not only be able to tell us how to recruit passive candidates and where we need to look for them,” Alston suggests, “but also when teams are stretched and what experience and skills are missing.”

 AI is big and it is going to grow.
-Gil Press, at Forbes, says 62 percent of enterprises will use AI technologies by 2018.
+Gil Press, at Forbes, says 62 percent of enterprises use AI technologies.
 He goes on to say that AI has replaced big data as the most talked about new set of technologies and will likely receive plenty of venture capitalist funding, too.

 No matter what technological advancements come along to make the job more efficient and simpler, when it comes down to the interview those soft skills remain essential.
 Hiring passive candidates is made easier by AI, data and social media.
 But it is by nurturing relationships through trust and genuine communication that will see your team secure the best hire.